top of page

 Alejandro Cartagena

-The popular image of Satan as a fallen angel who rebelled against God does not come from scripture but from Inferno, Dante's first section of the Divine Comedy.
-Whereas the Bible never physically describes Satan, Dante wrote, "Were he as fair once, as he now is foul," who "lifted his brow against his Maker."
-In the Middle Ages, most theologians read the scriptures allegorically, not literally.
-Dante was merely a recipient of this trend because he assumed the Catholic Church was teaching correct doctrine.
-Nonetheless, many commentators throughout church history believed this passage from the prophet Isaiah to be an origin story for Satan:
+The popular image of Satan as a fallen angel who rebelled against God does not come from Scripture but from Inferno, the first section of Dante's Divine Comedy.
+The Bible never gives a physical description of Satan, yet Dante vividly imagined him, writing, "Were he as fair once, as he now is foul," and describing him as one who "lifted his brow against his Maker."

 You said in your heart, "I will ascend to the heavens; I will raise my throne above the stars of God; I will sit enthroned on the mount of assembly, on the utmost heights of Mount Zaphon.
 I will ascend above the tops of the clouds; I will make myself like the Most High" (Isa.
 14:13–14).

-To read any verse as an allegory, one must completely ignore the literary context and historical background.
-This passage is a reference to Nebuchadnezzar, the king of Babylon (v.
-4).
-To be sure, the same chapter addresses the kings of Assyria (v.
-25) and Philistia (v.
-29) to heed the restoration of Israel (vv.
-1-2).
-These three nations were neighbors to the Jewish people.
+To read any verse as an allegory, a person must ignore its literary context and historical background.
+This passage refers to Nebuchadnezzar II (r.
+605–562 BC), the king of Babylon (Isa.
+14:4).
+The same chapter also mentions the kings of Assyria (Isa.
+14:25) and Philistia (Isa.
+14:29), warning them to pay attention to Israel's restoration (Isa.
+14:1–2).
+These three nations were Israel's neighbors.
 Isaiah was not writing about Satan at all.
-Furthermore, lucifer is the Latin word for "morning star" in verse 12.
-What most Christians fail to realize is that Jesus identifies himself as the "morning star" in Revelation: "I, Jesus, have sent my angel to give you this testimony for the churches.
-I am the Root and the Offspring of David, and the bright Morning Star" (22:16).
+Furthermore, lucifer is the Latin word for "morning star" in Isaiah 14:12.
+Most Christians do not realize that Jesus calls himself by this name: "I, Jesus, have sent my angel to give you this testimony for the churches.
+I am the Root and the Offspring of David, and the bright Morning Star" (Rev. 22:16).

-The morning star is also something that Jesus gives to those who overcome sin (see Rev. 2:28).
-The word lucifer, or "bringer of light," has nothing to do with Satan but everything to do with Christ.
-The morning star is a messianic reference to Jesus defeating Satan by crushing his head.
-Moses testified, "I see him, but not now; I behold him, but not near.
+The morning star is also something Jesus gives to those who faithfully serve God until the end (Rev. 2:28).
+The word lucifer, which means "bringer of light," does not refer to Satan—it actually points to Christ.
+The morning star is a symbol of the Messiah, who defeats Satan by crushing his head.
+Moses testifies, "I see him, but not now; I behold him, but not near.
 A star will come out of Jacob; a scepter will rise out of Israel.
 He will crush the foreheads of Moab, the skulls of all the people of Sheth" (Num.
 24:17).
-The "star" in question is the king of Israel defeating the Moabites, a nation representing evil forces (see Jer.
+The "star" here represents Israel's future king, who conquers Moab—a nation symbolizing evil forces (Jer.
 48).
-Moses alluded to God's warning to the serpent in the Garden of Eden: "He will crush your head, and you will strike his heel" (Gen. 3:15).
-Therefore, Jesus will give us the morning star, a royal object of light and conquest, to overcome evil once and for all.
+Moses' prophecy connects to God's promise in the Garden of Eden: "He will crush your head, and you will strike his heel" (Gen. 3:15).
+Therefore, when Jesus says he will give us the morning star, he promises a royal symbol of light, victory, and final triumph over evil.

-We must address another verse about the "fallen angel myth," which is when Jesus told his disciples, "I saw Satan fall like lightning from heaven" (Luke 10:18).
-This was immediately after the mission of the seventy throughout Galilee when they were surprised by their ability to cast out demons (v.
-17).
-If we read the passage carefully, we can see how odd it would be for Jesus to randomly mention an origin story for Satan that never occurred in scripture, but only in the non-canonical Book of Enoch (§ 1, Chs.
-1–16; § 2, Chs.
-54–69).
-In the immediate context, Jesus witnessed Satan's fall during the seventy's mission, not from some primeval revolt.
-The original Greek tense of verse 18 implies that Jesus saw the devil flee before the disciples (see here).
-Also, notice the recurring theme of the Messiah crushing serpents.
-The rest of Jesus' statement demonstrates this point:
+We must also look at another verse often used to support the fallen angel myth—when Jesus told his disciples, "I saw Satan fall like lightning from heaven" (Luke 10:18).
+This statement came right after the seventy disciples returned from their mission throughout Galilee, amazed that they could cast out demons (Luke 10:17).
+When we read the passage carefully, it seems unlikely that Jesus would suddenly refer to an origin story for Satan that never appears in Scripture and comes only from the non-canonical Book of Enoch (§§ 1, 2).
+In context, Jesus was describing what he saw happening during the disciples' mission, not recalling a distant rebellion.
+The original Greek tense of Luke 10:18 suggests that Jesus saw the devil fall or retreat as the disciples ministered (see here).
+This reading connects to the recurring biblical theme of the Messiah crushing serpents—the defeat of evil through divine authority.
+The rest of Jesus' statement makes this point even clearer:

 I have given you authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you.
 However, do not rejoice that the spirits submit to you, but rejoice that your names are written in heaven (Luke 10:19–20).